Catherine the Great: Partitions of Polish–Lithuanian Commonwealth

 In 1764, Catherine placed Stanislaus Augustus Poniatowski, her former lover, on the Polish throne.
-Although the idea of partitioning Poland came from the King Frederick II of Prussia, Catherine took a leading role in its execution in the 1790s.
+Although the idea of partitioning Poland came from Frederick II of Prussia, Catherine took a leading role in its execution in the 1790s.
 In 1768, she formally became the protector of the political rights of dissidents and peasants of the Polish–Lithuanian Commonwealth, which provoked an anti-Russian uprising in Poland, the Confederation of Bar (1768–1772), supported by France.
 After the rebels, their French and European volunteers, and their allied Ottoman Empire had been defeated, she established in the Commonwealth a system of government fully controlled by the Russian Empire through a Permanent Council, under the supervision of her ambassadors and envoys.
+Empress Catherine was also satisfied despite the loss of Galicia to the Habsburg monarchy.
+By this "diplomatic document" Russia gained Polish Livonia, and lands in eastern Belarus embracing the counties of Vitebsk, Polotsk and Mstislavl.

+In the War in Defense of the Constitution, pro-Russian conservative Polish magnates, the Confederation of Targowica, fought against Polish forces supporting the constitution, believing that Russians would help them restore the Golden Liberty.
+Abandoned by their Prussian allies, Polish pro-constitution forces, faced with Targowica units and the regular Russian army, were defeated.
+Prussia signed a treaty with Russia, agreeing that Polish reforms would be revoked, and both countries would receive chunks of Commonwealth territory.
+In 1793, deputies to the Grodno Sejm, last Sejm of the Commonwealth, in the presence of the Russian forces, agreed to Russian territorial demands.
+In the Second Partition, Russia and Prussia helped themselves to enough land so that only one-third of the 1772 population remained in Poland.
+Prussia named its newly gained province South Prussia, with Poznań (and later Warsaw) as the capital of the new province.Targowica confederates, who did not expect another partition, and the king, Stanisław August Poniatowski, who joined them near the end, both lost much prestige and support.
+The reformers, on the other hand, were attracting increasing support, and in 1794 the Kościuszko Uprising began.